 - Tiebreakers to determine which players make the secondary single elimination tournament will be determined by Match Wins > Opponent Match Win Percentage (note: this is not the Tiebreaker method displayed in the Challonge bracket!).
 The Top 8 will be announced by a Tournament Organizer after the Swiss portion of the event has ended.
 If more tiebreakers are required, the Tournament Organizer will determined the method to be used.

 - Points: Weekly tournaments award both Invitational Points and Series Points.
 Descriptions on how to earn these points can be found in the appropriate section.

 - Rules: More detailed rules for all events can be found here.

 Last Chance Qualifier Rules Modifications

 - Much like the Weekly tournaments, the Last Chance Qualifier is an Open Registration tournament that allows interested players to freely register.
-However, players that have already qualified for the Seasonal Invitational are barred from participating.
+However, players that have already qualified for the Season Invitational are barred from participating.

-Single Elimination Rules Modifications
+Single Elimination Rules Modifications (Top 8)

 - Rounds will start and end as players begin and finish their games.
 There is no time limit for rounds in single elimination.